Battle of the Caribbean: Allied vessels

-French submarine cruiser Surcouf, the largest submarine in the world at the time, was rammed and sunk by the freighter Thomas Lykes near the Atlantic side of the Panama Canal on 18 February 1942.
+The French submarine cruiser Surcouf was the largest submarine in the world at the time.
+An American report concluded the disappearance was due to an accidental collision with the American freighter Thomas Lykes near the Atlantic side of the Panama Canal on 18 February 1942.
 There were no survivors.

+The investigation of the French commission concluded the disappearance was the consequence of misunderstanding.
+A Consolidated PBY, patrolling the same waters on the night of 18/19 February, could have attacked Surcouf believing her to be German or Japanese.
+This theory could have been backed by several elements.